LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Methodology

 For character-level perturbation, we consider character insertion perturbation.
 Specifically, we insert one character $c$ into token $tk$ to get another token $\delta$.
-The character-inset perturbation is common in the real world when typing quickly and can be unnoticeable without careful examination.
-Because character insertion is likely to result in out-of-vocabulary~(OOV), it is thus challenging to compute the token replace increment at token-level.
+The character-insert perturbation is common in the real world when typing quickly and can be unnoticeable without careful examination.
+Because character insertion is likely to result in out-of-vocabulary~(OOV), it is thus challenging to compute the token replacement increment at token-level.
 Instead, we enumerate possible $\delta$ after character insertion to get a candidate set $L$.
 Specifically, we consider all letters and digits as the possible character $c$ because humans can type these characters through the keyboard, and we consider all positions as the potential insertion position.
 Clearly, for token $tk$ which contains $l$ characters, there are $(l + 1) \times ||C||$ perturbation candidates, where $||C||$ denotes the size of all possible characters.
 For token-level perturbation, we consider replacing the original token $tk$ with another token $\delta$.
 To compute the target token $\delta$, we define token replace increment $\mathcal{I}_{src,tgt}$ to measure the efficiency degradation of replacing token $src$ to $tgt$.
-As shown in \eqref{eq:inc}, $E(\cdot)$ is the function to obtain the corresponding token's embedding, $E(tgt) - E(src)$ is the vector increment in the embedding space.
-Because $\frac{\partial f(x)}{ \partial tk_i^j}$ indicates the sensitivity of output length to each embedding dimension, $\mathcal{I}_{src, tgt}$ denotes the total benefits of replacing token $src$ with $tgt$.
+As shown in \equref{eq:inc}, $E(\cdot)$ is the function to obtain the corresponding token's embedding, $E(tgt) - E(src)$ represents the vector increment in the embedding space, capturing the semantic and syntactic variation and measuring the impact of the replacement on the sentence's meaning and structure.
+It explores a wider range of potential outputs, further breaking the original output dependency, leading to more diverse and complex sequences, making it difficult for LLMs to converge to a coherent output.
+Recall to \equref{eq:obj}, $\frac{\partial f(x)}{ \partial tk_i^j}$ indicates the sensitivity of output length to each embedding dimension.
+Therefore, $\mathcal{I}_{src, tgt}$ denotes the total benefits of replacing token $src$ with $tgt$.
 We search the target token $\delta$ in the vocabulary to maximize the token replace increment with the source token $tk$.